matwilso/matwilso.github.io/_posts/gpt-sim.md

 As our brains grew, we could start to absorb more things into them, e.g. language.

-These current AI training processes optimize through the predict-what-is-going-to-happen incentive, and operates at training-in-a-few months speed.
+These current AI training processes optimize through predict-what-is-going-to-happen incentive, and operate at training-in-a-few months speed.
 I don't see such processes as obviously being (irreparably) less powerful, to the point where they can't achieve the same practical abilities when tuned and scaled.
 A neural network brain could always keep getting smarter to make better predictions (that's what we're seeing).
-And training with backpropagation seems a bit more to the point.
+And training these objectives directly with backpropagation seems a bit more to the point.
-Plus we can use a ton of human ingenuity to drive it.
+Plus we can use a ton of human ingenuity to drive and improve these processes.

 Neural networks are clearly very capable of solving challenging tasks.
 With much more optimization pressure and a few more tricks, how is this not going to produce super intelligent machines?